(Update) December 2016

 Figure 1: Program lead, Ben White (ACOE) examines adult coho salmon using ultrasound.

 Figure 2: January 2011 ultrasound image of female coho salmon (BY 2007) showing hydrated eggs.

 Necessity of Project

 The prolonged severe drought and past poor ocean rearing conditions in California are placing many endangered coho salmon populations at increased risk of extinction throughout the central coast.
 Recent annual adult coho abundance in Redwood Creek is below 10 individuals in two brood-years and below 50 in the third brood-year.
 Juvenile coho abundance in 2014 is estimated below 200.
 Without captive rearing, there is a high risk that Redwood Creek coho will completely disappear in the very near future.

 To prevent extirpation of the three brood-years of coho salmon in Redwood Creek, temporarily increase spawner abundance, and preserve the remaining genotypes of the population.

 Up to 300 juveniles in summer 2014, 2015, 2016.
 Initial collection date: Aug.
 13, 2014.

-Don Clausen / Warm Springs Hatchery at Lake Sonoma.
+Warm Springs Hatchery, also known as Don Clausen Fish Hatchery at Lake Sonoma.

 Genetically analyze captured fish and rear in freshwater for up to three years.